 Spider-man, Spider-man

-Don’t wanna go cause he’s spider-man
+Don’t wanna go cause he’s

 Turned to dust, snapped to life.